chetnachaudhari/chetnachaudhari.github.io/_posts/2015-04-16-precommit-hook-for-jira-in-git.md

 layout: post
 title: How to add pre-commit hook for JIRA tracking in git commits.
 tags: git
+description: How to add pre-commit hook for JIRA tracking in git commits.
+keywords: git, hook, precommit, linux, bash
 categories: Git
 ---
 <div class="toc"></div>